What Is Disc Golf and Why Do People Love It?

 Disc golf is a fun, user-friendly and low-entry game that gets lots of people outside, hanging out and engaging in strategy.
 It’s as much a physical game as a mental one, with the need to balance long drives with precision curves as you move about the course.
 There’s a rhythm to it, and it’s an amazing feeling when you make a great toss.

-This disc golf guide will show you the basics of how to play disc golf and give you some tips for getting the right gear and understanding what to look for when you play.
+This "Disc Golf for Beginners" guide will show you the basics of how to play disc golf and give you some tips for getting the right gear and understanding what to look for when you play.
 While there are some technical elements, the most important part of disc golf is actually quite simple:

 When someone asks you what is disc golf, the response you want to be able to give after every toss is: “Fun!”

 Disc golf was invented for everyone to have something they can do together and enjoy, so we hope this disc golf guide shows you just how much fun our favorite past-time can be.

 How to Play Disc Golf: Rules of the Game

 When you want to learn how to play disc golf, it’s good to start with the disc golf rules.
 Together, we’ll walk through some of the basic rules that you can expect to see no matter where you play.
 However, these are general guidelines and you must always adhere to any rules specific to the place you’re playing, or to the tournament or game you’re involved with that day.